 Peers Victoria Resources Society was formed in 1995 after a group of women met through their involvement in the Downtown Women’s Project (and later Sandy Merriman House).
 Jannit Rabinovitch, one of the co-founders, was a community organizer who had spearheaded many innovative women’s services in the region.

-Barb Smith, another co-founder, had been in the sex industry and recognized the need for sex worker specific services in Victoria.
-Barb had connections to others who would become Peers’ founding members.
 At its inception, Peers was originally conceived as “Prostitutes Anonymous” and was a loosely organized group supporting women wishing to leave the sex industry.
-As new members came on, some questioned how the organization was modelled on a 12-step substance recovery model.
+As new members came on, some questioned whether the organization should be modelled on a 12-step substance recovery model.

 As the original members connected with more people in the sex industry the title, “Prostitutes Empowerment Education and Resource Society” became the official name of the organization.
 This title captured the organizations commitment to support women in the sex industry as well as those who wished to leave.